Henrich Focke

 Henrich Focke (8 October 1890 – 25 February 1979) was a German aviation pioneer from Bremen and also a co-founder of the Focke-Wulf company.
-He is best known as the inventor of the Fw 61, the first successful German helicopter.
+He is best known as the inventor of the Fw 61, the first successful, practical, and fully controllable helicopter, first flown in 1936.
+He has been called "father of the helicopter".

 Biography

 Early life

 Henrich Focke was born in Bremen on 8 October 1890, Focke studied at Leibniz University Hannover, where he became friends with Georg Wulf in 1911.

 In 1914, he and Wulf both reported for military service and Focke was deferred due to heart problems, but was eventually drafted into an infantry regiment.
 After serving on the Eastern front, he was transferred to the Imperial German Army Air Service.

 Focke graduated in 1920 as Dipl-Ing with distinction.
 His first job was with the Francke Company of Bremen as a designer of water-gas systems.